DoladoEric/SSI-BaseLine-Implementation/README.md

 # about
-This is a model that convert EGG signal to text for the task of decoding silent speech (for the [Brain-to-text '24](https://eval.ai/web/challenges/challenge-page/2099/overview) competetion).
+This is a model that convert EGG signal to text for the task of silent speech  Integeration for the Final Project of CMU 11785

 # architecture
 ### feature extractor: